alphagov/government-service-design-manual/guides-and-toolkits/copy-and-content/howtowrite.md

 <p>This section gives details on naming your service, tone, style, questions and why we write in this way.</p>

-<p>You may want to read: [how users read](http://gsdm.herokuapp.com/handbook/29/), this will tell you more about user reading behaviour - which will help when designing the content for your service.</p>
+You may want to read: [how users read](http://gsdm.herokuapp.com/handbook/29/) this will tell you more about user reading behaviour - which will help when designing the content for your service.

 ##Guidance
 <p>All services should follow the [GOV.UK style guide](https://www.gov.uk/designprinciples/styleguide).
 The way we talk to users is the same on all GOV.UK products.
 The only difference is the format.</p>